svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-5.md

 Your application is now backed by the mock patient data in the Cloudant DB!
 You can log-in using any user-id/password in the Cloudant DB, for example "**opall:opall**".

-1. To find the complete set of users, navigate to your services in IBM Cloud [Resource List](https://cloud.ibm.com/resources).
+1. In a real-world application, these passwords should **not** be stored as plain-text.
+To review the patients (and alternate logins) in the Cloudant DB, navigate to your services in IBM Cloud [Resource List](https://cloud.ibm.com/resources).
 Click **cloudant-service**.

    ![cloudantdb](../assets/cloudantdb.png)